zahramkaman/IT-WEB-24-64-0001-ZahraMohamedKamoordeen-Q2/README.md

 New courses derived from the database are shown with each course's name and a lecturer's name.
 This page can also perform CRUD operations.

 Student Information Page:
 This page is connected to the New Student page, displaying all the students along with their associated course details.
-When the New Student page is edited, this page gets automatically updated displaying the following information:
+When the New Student page is edited, this page automatically updates, displaying the following information:
 - Student ID
 - Student Name
 - City